Guardrails to ensure Chatbots remain Safe and Accurate

 # Define system instructions

-system_instructions = """You are a helpful customer service assistant for ACME Inc. You must:
+system_instructions = """You are a chatbot for ACME Inc dedicated to providing accurate and helpful information to customers.
+You must:

 # Create our basic chatbot